marcb1387/reports/README.md

 **Optional Pokemon Filter**

 Pokemon filters can be in an area.ini file or config.ini file.
 Takes 3 digit pokedex numbers to display only those pokemon.
 If left empty all pokemon encounters will be displayed.
-An area.ini file will surpass the config.ini file for any settings including a blank dex_number list. if this is no needed it can be commented out in the area.ini file for the config.ini values to be used.
+An area.ini file will surpass the config.ini file for any settings including a blank dex_number list.
+If this is not needed it can be commented out in the area.ini file for the config.ini values to be used.

 **config.ini File Edits**

-you can edit the config.ini file to pick which items you would want in your report with true/false statements.
+You can edit the config.ini file to pick which items you would want in your report with true/false statements.
 You can also adjust the stardust for research.
 Stardust amounts will show anything Greater then and equal to the amount you enter.

 ```
 [CONFIG]